dl0461/base-config/README.md

 # config

-`config` is a configuration management system for Linux users. `base-config` is the instance of `config` that contains files that are most likely to be useful in any Linux instance in the domain(s) a user works in&mdash;modify as desired.
+`config` is a configuration management system for Linux users.
+Instructions for how to realize this system are provided below. `base-config` is the instance of `config` that contains files that are most likely to be useful in any Linux instance in the domain(s) a user works in&mdash;modify as desired.

 ## Todo

+### Generic
+- Add Ansible Playbooks for instances of `config`
-- Add continuous testing with GitHub Actions
+- Continuous testing with GitHub Actions
+    - Add tests for common platforms
         - Make sure installation of base-config doesn't do unexpected things to the default desktop environment in Ubuntu

+### Personal
 - Streamline sensitive database synchronization

 ## Dependencies